Mangochicken13/UnboundMechanic-Plus/README.md

 - Wizard
 - Tax Collector

-It also has functionality for enabling every NPC to spawn from the start of the game
+It also has functionality for enabling every NPC to spawn from the start of the game, including modded NPCs